Satyajit-147/ROS2-Basics/README.md

  Challenge: The build command failed multiple times due to missing dependencies or syntax errors in package.xml or setup.py.

- Fix: I carefully reviewed both configuration files, added required dependencies like rclpy, and fixed YAML/XML formatting issues.
+ Fix: I carefully reviewed both configuration files, added required dependencies like rclpy, and fixed XML formatting issues.
 After each fix, I rebuilt the workspace using colcon build and sourced the environment properly.